effector/effector/documentation/src/content/docs/en/essentials/unit-composition.md

 submitForm();
 ```

-When `submitForm` is called, we take data from `source`, check conditions in `filter`, if check passes successfully, we return true, otherwise false.
-If check passes successfully, the `target` is called.
+When `submitForm` is called, we take data from `source`, check conditions in `filter`, if check passes successfully, we return true and the `target` is called, otherwise false and do nothing.

 :::warning{title="Important information"}
-The fn and filter functions must be pure functions!
+The fn and filter functions **must be pure functions**!
+A pure function is one that always returns the same output for the same input and produces no side effects (doesn't modify any data outside its scope)
 :::

-#### Combining Multiple Sources
+#### Multiple Data Sources (#sample-multiple-sources)

 You can use multiple stores as a data source: